flijnzaad/natural-natural-deduction/README.md

 * If the system gets stuck in infinite recursion, you can stop it with `Ctrl-C`.
 Then type `a`, for `[a]bort`.

 * If your query returns `true` without a full stop at the end, there are still alternative branches of the search tree to be explored.
-Press `;` to explore another branch, press `.` to terminate the search there.
+Press `;` to explore another branch, press `.` or `<Enter>` to terminate the search there.